 This utility does not require usage of HyperLab databases, as it operates on simple spectrum files, and its results are also saved into disk files.
 If you want to use batch evaluation for measurements stored in a HyperLab database, or you want to refine the fits manually, consider using Database batch evaluator instead.

 10.2.1.
 Using of Spectrum file batch evaluator

-Start the utility by selecting HyperLab 2009 / Batch Evaluator 2009.1 from your Start menu.
+Start the utility by selecting HyperLab 2013 / Batch Evaluator 2013.1 from your Start menu.
+The evaluator dialog appears now.